-I build teams, products and companies for sustainable innovation and impact.
-In my work I combine humanism, design, data science and business.
+I build innovation-driven teams, products and organizations.
+In my work I combine humanism, product design, AI/ML and business.
 Selected examples below.

-Personalization and recommendation, Browse, Search and Customer data at Zalando (2022-)
+Personalization and Recommendations, Search and Browse at Zalando (2022-)

-Leading product design and working with multidisciplinary teams to create new ways of making Zalando’s customer experience more dynamic, adaptive and relevant.
+Leading product design and working with multidisciplinary cross-functional teams to make Zalando’s customer experience more personalized and adaptive.

 Zalando is Europe’s leading online platform for fashion and lifestyle, simultaneously being one of the continent’s top-tier technology companies.